Skip to content

 Workplace safetyTo identify potential risks and hazards associated with specific duties and create safety protocols and training to keep employees safe.

-The core job task analysis methods
+6 core job analysis methods

-There are a variety of ways you can perform a job analysis.
+There are a variety of ways you can perform a thorough job analysis.
 Choose which one (or a combo) would best suit the particular role you’re analyzing.

 Method of job analysisHow to implement it

 Performance analysisThis approach entails analyzing job performance data, such as productivity, quality and error levels, to establish the specific tasks that should make up a role.
+Combing through the employee’s performance appraisals could generate some key insights here.

 Critical incident techniqueFor this method, you gather info on any critical incidents (like a work accident) that happen on the job to differentiate between good or safe behavior and unethical or dangerous behavior.